faanross/antisyphon_workshop_050425/ui/share/WebSocketConnection.vue.txt

   }
 });

-// Define what properties are exposed to the parent component defineExpose({
+// Define what properties are exposed to the parent component (removed messages) defineExpose({
   isConnected,
-  connectionStatus,
-  messages
+  connectionStatus
 });
 </script>